leoassuncao/chatbot/README.md

 ## About

 GithubPages was first a repo for me to learn how to deploy an angular page to GithubPages.
 Then, it evolved to include a Continuous Integration with Travis.
-And at this moment, it evolved again to be a personal chatbot using Dialogflow.
-It can evolve again anything, who knows.
+And at this moment, its evolving again to be a personal chatbot using Dialogflow.
+It can evolve again anytime, who knows.

 ## Objectives

    - [x] Github Deploy
    - [x] Travis CI
-   - [x] Chatbot
+   - [ ] Chatbot (Loading...)

 ## Development server